surifirstpin/biplus_documentation/docs/New Website.md

 Your Technology Partner
 We are Product and Service based Company from India

-We Provide a business analytical tools that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of or clients business.
+We Provide a business analytical tools, that provides a standard insights throughout the organization and streamline the process by providing an ability to use live data by predicting needs of the business.

 ## We Provide High Quality Data Analytics and rapid Insights across all Domains